Amortized Molecular Optimization via Group Relative Policy Optimization: AMORTIX Architecture

 The action space $\mathcal{A}$ is decomposed hierarchically to account for the discrete nature of graph construction.
 To transition from state $s_t$ to state $s_{t+1}$, the policy samples a composite action that is decomposed into three sequential sub-levels.
 This decomposition reduces the combinatorial complexity of the action space:

 \begin{enumerate} \item \textbf{Action Level 0 (Operation Selection):} The agent first decides the nature of the modification.
 It produces a distribution over three categories of moves: \begin{itemize} \item \textit{Termination:} The \textsc{Stop} token, ending the generation process. \item \textit{Add Atom:} Selecting a new element type $T \in \Sigma$ (e.g., C, N, O, ...) from the vocabulary to add to the graph.
 For all our experiments, the vocabulary size is 23 (see Appendix \ref{vocab} for details). \item \textit{Modify Existing:} Selecting an existing atom $u \in V_t$ to serve as the source of a new bond. \end{itemize} \item \textbf{Action Level 1 (Target Selection):} Conditional on the first selection, the agent selects a target atom $v \in V_t$.
 If a new atom type was selected in Level 0, this step determines the anchor point $v$ on the existing graph to which the new atom connects.
-If an existing atom $u$ was selected in Level 0, $v$ represents the destination of a new bond starting from $u$. \item \textbf{Action Level 2 (Bond Specification):} Finally, the agent determines the bond order $b \in \{1,2,3,4,5,6\}$ for the edge connecting the two atoms identified in the previous steps. \end{enumerate}
+If an existing atom $u$ was selected in Level 0, $v$ represents the destination of a new bond starting from $u$. \item \textbf{Action Level 2 (Bond Specification):} Finally, the agent determines the bond order $b \in \{1,2,3,4,5,6\}$ for the edge connecting the two atoms identified in the previous steps.\footnote{The range follows RDKit's \texttt{BondType} enum (single, double, triple, quadruple, quintuple, hextuple).
+Bond orders 4--6 are retained for completeness but are not realized in any generated molecule in our experiments; in practice the policy assigns mass to $b \in \{1,2,3\}$.} \end{enumerate}

 To ensure chemical validity, we employ a validity mask $\mathcal{M}(s_t)$.
 At each action level, probabilities of actions that would violate valence constraints (e.g., exceeding the maximum bond capacity of an atom) are masked to zero.
 This guarantees that every sampled trajectory remains within the subspace of chemically valid graphs.